koechronix/Ecommerce-App/README.md

 # Also (backend)
-The project uses db json in which you can access and add products manually following the structure that has been implemented in the database and after adding products you can go to the server and refresh the page and  products are  updated successfully according to the categories..
+The project uses db json to fetch data in which you can access and products .. hence the bulding is ***progress***

 ## How Mini-Ecommerce App works